 The BSS_COLOR parameter is set to the value indicated in the BSS Color subfield of the HE Operation element received from the RSTA.

+(#53) The TXOP_DURATION parameter is set as follows:

-If the FORMAT parameter is equal to HE_TB, Tthe TXOP_DURATION parameter is set as defined in 26.11.5 (TXOP_DURATION).
+If the FORMAT parameter is equal to HE_TB, The TXOP_DURATION the parameter is set as defined in 26.11.5 (TXOP_DURATION).

-If the FORMAT parameter is equal to EHT_TB, the TXOP_DURATION parameter is set as defined in 35.11.1.5 (TXOP_DURATION).(#1136)
+If the FORMAT parameter is equal to EHT_TB, the parameter is set as defined in 35.11.1.5 (TXOP_DURATION).(#1136)